bg0707/SE1_Team3_VolunteerPortal/docs/02_UseCase_Modeling/use_case_descriptions.md

 - Notification is delivered to selected recipients
 - Delivery status is recorded in system
 - Volunteers receive the notification through chosen channels

+## UC-11 - Report Listing
+**Actors:** Volunteer (primary), Nonprofit organization (secondary)

+**Description:** Volunteers can report opportunities that appear innapropriate, misleading or outdated

+**Preconditions**
+- Volunteer is authenticated and logged in
+- Opportunity listing exists and is visible
+- Reporting feature is enabled in the system
+- Volunteer has viewed the opportunity details

+**Main Succes Scenario**
+1. Volunteer views an opportunity they wish to report
+2. Volunteer clicks "Report This Listing" button
+3. System displays reporting form with reason categories
+4. Volunteer selects report reason from predefined options
+5. Volunteer provides additional details and context in description field
+6. Volunteer submits the report

+**Extensions**
+- **Custom reason required:**
+  1. Volunteer selects "Other" reason
+  2. System shows additional text field for custom explanation
+  3. Volunteer provides detailed reasoning
+- **Insufficient information provided:**
+  1. System prompts volunteer for additional details
+  2. Volunteer completes required information
+- **Report is invalid or duplicate:**
+  1. System admin marks report as resolved
+  2. No action taken on opportunity
+  3. Volunteer may receive explanation if appropriate

+**Postconditions**
+- Report is recorded in system database
+- Opportunity is flagged for administrative review
+- Volunteer receives confirmation of report submission
+- System administrators are notified of pending reports